-Inhalation formulations are recognized as the gold standard for managing chronic respiratory diseases such as asthma, COPD, and allergic rhinitis.
+Inhalation formulations are recognized as a major drug category for managing chronic respiratory diseases such as asthma, COPD, and allergic rhinitis.
 According to F&S, approximately 2.5 billion people worldwide are living with chronic respiratory diseases today.
 However, the diagnosis and treatment rates for these diseases remain relatively low.
-In 2023, the diagnosis and treatment rates for asthma, COPD, and allergic rhinitis in China were significantly lower than those in the United States.
+In 2024, the diagnosis and treatment rates for asthma, COPD, and allergic rhinitis in China were significantly lower than those in the United States.

 These diseases not only impact a vast number of individuals, but they also encompass various sub-populations with distinct needs.
 For example, patients may experience differences in disease severity, which can lead to varying management strategies for those with acute disease onset compared to those requiring long-term care.
-Additionally, there is a significant unmet need, particularly among populations such as children, the elderly, and individuals with comorbid respiratory conditions.
-This diversity in symptom presentation and patient needs underscores the necessity for inhalation formulations that are tailored to address the unique requirements of different patient populations effectively.
+Additionally, there is a significant unmet need, particularly among populations such as children, the elderly, and individuals with

-(1) During the Track Record Period, a small portion of our revenue was generated from service fees we charge for the provision of CDMO services.
+(1) During the Track Record Period, a small portion of our revenue was generated from service fees we charge for the provision of technical services.
+We primarily provide R&D and manufacturing services to other inhalation formulation companies and charge them service fees for the services we provided.
+We only provide R&D services for product categories where we do not have directly competing products, and currently there are very few companies in the industry with comprehensive inhalation formulation platforms capable of providing such services.
+This arrangement allows us to maintain awareness of developments in inhalation formulation technologies and gather useful information for our future product planning.
 For details, see "Business - Our Product Portfolio - Technical Services" and "Financial Information - Description of Certain Consolidated Statements of Profit or Loss and Other Comprehensive Income/(loss) Items - Revenue."